nodejitsu/handbook/ReadMe.md

 * *<https://github.com/nodeapps>*: A collection of node.js applications ready to use

-Github is a web site for sharing and collobrating on source code using [git](http://gitscm.org/), a popular version control system.
+Github is a web site for sharing and collaborating on source code using [git](http://gitscm.org/), a popular version control system.
 You can get our source code without creating an account at github, and if you want to create an account it's free.
 You will need a [git client](http://git-scm.com/download) if you wish to clone any of our